poppastring/dasblog-core/source/DasBlog.SmokeTest/readme.md

 The smoke test should not be part of CI.

 ##### Testing Mechanism
-For a discussin of the dasblog automation framework see [Dasblog Plus Selenium](../SeleniumPlusDasBlogCoreInACoupleOfPages.md).
+For a discussin of the dasblog automation framework see [Selenium Plus DasBlog](../SeleniumPlusDasBlogCoreInACoupleOfPages.md).

 There is no 3rd party framework involved in the smoke tests.

 Tests are located in the Tester class.
-Eah test is placed in a separate method of that class.
+Each test is placed in a separate method of that class.
 The naming standard described in DasBlog.Tests/UI should be applied to the functional and smoke
 tests: